 Location Seen: Alexander III Bridge, Paris, Île-de-France, France

-Original Location: Alexander III Bridge, Paris, Île-de-France, France
+Original Location: Alexander III Bridge, Paris, Île-de-France, France.
+On the left upstream side of the bridge (Paris)

 About: Pont Alexandre III is an arch bridge that spans the Seine, connecting the Champs-Élysées quarter and the Invalides and Eiffel Tower Quarter of Paris.
 The bridge, with its exuberant Art Nouveau lamps, cherubs, nymphs, and winged horses at either end, was built between 1896 and 1900.
 It is named after Tsar Alexander III, who had concluded the Franco-Russian Alliance in 1892.
 His son Nicholas II laid the foundation stone in October 1896.
 The style of the bridge reflects that of the Grand Palais, to which it leads on the right bank.

 The construction of the bridge is a marvel of 19th-century engineering, consisting of a 6 meters (20 ft) high single-span steel arch.
-The design, by the architect's Joseph Cassien-Bernard [fr] and Gaston Cousin, was constrained by the need to keep the bridge from obscuring the view of the Champs-Élysées or the Invalides.
+The design, by the architect Joseph Cassien-Bernard [fr] and Gaston Cousin, was subject to strict controls that prevented the bridge from obscuring the view of the Champs-Élysées or the Invalides.
+Of the many sculptors involved, Jules Dalou, Emmanuel Frémiet, and Pierre Granet are the best known.